Athletic Bilbao: Iribar and the first UEFA final

-The Clemente years
+La Liga and Copa del Rey winners with Clemente

 In 1981, Javier Clemente became manager.
-He put together one of the most successful teams in the club's history.
-In 1983 the club won La Liga, and in 1984 they won a La Liga/Copa del Rey double.
+He put together one of the most successful teams in the club's history, the main lineup of this team was: Zubizarreta; Urkiaga, Goikoetxea, Rocky Liceranzu, De la Fuente; De Andrés, Sola, Urtubi; Dani, Sarabia and Argote.
+In 1982–83 season, Athletic became LaLiga champion after surpassing Santillana's Real Madrid in the standings on the last round.
+The following year they won a LaLiga and Copa del Rey double.
+In that cup final they beat Maradona's FC Barcelona 1–0; the Argentine player did not take the defeat well and attacked an Athletic player, which caused a brawl between both teams.
+Months earlier, Goikoetxea had injured Maradona after a hard tackle from behind, from which it took him several weeks to recover, and the Bilbao native was sanctioned with 17 games without playing (although the match referee did not show him any card for this fact).

 In 1985 and 1986, Athletic finished third and fourth respectively.
-Clemente's Athletic acquired notoriety for its aggressive style of play.
-The club has failed to win a major trophy since the success of the era.
+During the 1985–86 season, Clemente was fired due to a bad relationship with the team's star, Sarabia.
 A succession of coaches that included José Ángel Iribar, Howard Kendall, Jupp Heynckes and Javier Irureta and even a returning Clemente failed to reproduce his success.

 The Fernández era

 In 1998, coach Luis Fernández led the club to second in La Liga and UEFA Champions League qualification.
 Fernández benefited from the club adopting a more flexible approach to the cantera.
-In 1995, Athletic had signed Joseba Etxeberria from regional rivals Real Sociedad, causing considerable bad feeling between the two clubs.
-Etxeberria was a prominent member of the 1997–98 squad, along with Rafael Alkorta and Julen Guerrero.
+In 1995, Athletic had signed Joseba Etxeberria from regional rivals Real Sociedad, causing considerable bad feelings between the two clubs.
+Etxeberria was a prominent member of the 1997–98 squad, along with Ismael Urzaiz and Julen Guerrero.